-Share any photos on the FS instagram account/ Facebook page/ school website.

-Add to children's topic books with their FS learning and add to FS journey in my sketchbook.

-check for/dispose of or recycle any rubbish.

-clean tools and make sure the resources are tidy, organised, and topped up (eg first aid kits, legal paperwork etc...)

-FS leader to evaluate and reflect on the session, making plans for future sessions based on the children's interests and progression.
+- Share any photos on the FS instagram account/ Facebook page/ school website. - Add to children's topic books and class adventure books with their FS learning. - Check for/dispose of or recycle any rubbish. - Clean tools and make sure the resources are tidy, organised, and topped up (eg first aid kits, legal paperwork etc...) - FS leader to evaluate and reflect on the session, making plans for future sessions based on the children's interests and progression.